You wish to understand how PDQ Deploy installs software. This can be helpful in troubleshooting deployment issues.

 The deployment Credentials are set to DOMAIN.COM\PDQDeploy (see above).
 Here's an example using the Deploy Once window:

-- References to the Background Service applies to the Background Service running on the PDQ Deploy console computer.
-References to the Runner Service refers to the service running on the remote target computer.
+- References to the Background Service apply to the Background Service running on the PDQ Deploy console computer.
+References to the Runner Service refer to the service running on the remote target computer.

 - When deploying to targets in child/sub-domains using a domain-specific account, OR to targets in a workgroup, it is necessary to Disable UAC.